 🧁 Bonus article: Learn from top-performing Facebook pages on how to boost engagement

-How to boost posts on Facebook on Instagram?
+How to promote posts on Instagram?

-How to “boost post” on Facebook?
+How to promote posts on Facebook

 Let’s imagine you’ve clicked on “Boost Post” on Facebook.
 The system allows you to choose your audience, budget, and campaign duration.
 But what you might don’t know is that Facebook automatically chooses your ad’s goal should be.
 And it can choose wrong.